 Testing Guide#

 Testing is a core part of Earth2Studio development and we have strict requirements for unit testing any new feature.
 Presently we expect new functionality to have over 90% coverage within reason.
-The core tool used for testing in Earth2Studio is PyTest and all unit tests can be found inside the test folder.
-Ensure that developer dependencies are install as outline in the developer overview section.
+The core tool used for testing in Earth2Studio is pytest and all unit tests can be found inside the test folder.
+Ensure that developer dependencies are installed as outlined in Overview.
+Run make targets below from the repository root (the directory that contains Makefile and pyproject.toml).

 Earth2Studio uses tox to manage test environments and dependencies.
 Many unit tests, particularly ones for data sources, have timeout limits and are allowed to fail using the xfail decorator.
-It is normal for some tests to fail, particularly for machines with slower internet connections.
-Users should always look at the test summary to understand which tests produced an error but did not fail.
+It is normal for some tests to time out or be skipped, particularly on machines with slower internet connections.
+Always read the test summary to see which tests failed, which errored, and which were xfail (expected failure).

 Test Environments#